colcon/colcon.readthedocs.org/user/isolated-vs-merged-workspaces.rst

 ----------

 Now you know the difference between an isolated and a merged workspace.
-Next checkout :doc:`this documentation on using multiple workspaces <chaining-multiple-workspaces>`.
+Next checkout :doc:`this documentation on using multiple workspaces <using-multiple-workspaces>`.